 Try these solutions:

-• Change Diet – If your cat isn’t already eating a high-quality diet that includes plenty of named animal protein and wholesome fresh ingredients, you might want to think about changing your cat's food.
-Natural cat foods are easier to digest and can help support your cat's skin and coat health.
+- Change Diet – If your cat isn’t already eating a high-quality diet that includes plenty of named animal protein and wholesome fresh ingredients, you might want to think about changing your cat's food.
+High moisture diets are also recommended for optimal skin health.

 How to Treat Cat Dry Skin